kamadorueda/nixpkgs-db/service/src/views/About.md

   helm-3.3.4  A package manager for kubernetes
 ```

-Problem is that nix-channels usually offer a single version of a package.
+Problem is that nix-channels usually offer a single version of a package,

-So ¿What to do?
+so ¿What to do?

 Sadly,
 there is no native way of searching the Nix history for all versions of a package.